nunit/docs/docs/articles/nunit/release-notes/Nunit4.0-MigrationGuide.md

 ```

 There are no code fixers for `FileAssert` and `DirectoryAssert`.
-They could be added, but we don't expect these to be used to much.
+They could be added, but we don't expect these to be used too much.

 ### Convert Classic Assert into NUnit4 equivalent